t8dash/react-store/README.md

 🔹 The `false` parameter in `useStore(store, false)` (as in `<ResetButton>` above) tells the hook not to subscribe the component to tracking the store state updates.
 The common use case is when a component makes use of the store state setter without using the store state value.

+🔹 Similarly to instances of the built-in data container classes, such as `Set` and `Map`, stores are created as `new Store(data)` rather than with a factory function.

 ## Single store or multiple stores

 An application can have as many stores as needed.